mmshahria/GlassboardTech-API-Reference/Deals/POST Create a Deal.md

     * <strong>breakpoint<strong> `number` </br>
 Carry Percentage Breakpoint.Top point of the tier that breaks to the next level (0 indicates no maximum, i.e. top-tier).
     * <strong>amount<strong> `number` </br>
-Carry Percentage Amount.
+Carry Percentage Amount for this tier.
 Constraints `Min 0┃Max 100┃ multiple of 0.001`

 <strong> additionalCarryRecipients </strong> `[object]`